Interview Query

 3. How would you address conflicting success metrics for LinkedIn’s newsfeed algorithm?

-If some success metrics for LinkedIn’s newsfeed algorithm are improving while others are declining, how would you approach this situation?
+How would you approach this situation if some success metrics for LinkedIn’s newsfeed algorithm are improving while others are declining?

 4. How would you measure the impact of entering the podcast space on customer lifetime value?